 What To Expect of Preschools in Riyadh:

 Preschools here are different, and they come with pros and cons.
 My advice is to approach them with an open-mind and not try to find something that is exactly like in your home country.

 Schedules & Costs

-This comes as a bit of a shock to the system if you are used to full day daycare/early development centers with flexible schedules.
-In terms of school calendars, costs, and flexibility, the preschools here are more similar to a grade schools.
+This comes as a shock to the system if you are used to full day daycare/early development centers with flexible schedules.
+In terms of school calendars, costs, and flexibility, the preschools here are more similar to a grade school.
 Most expect full time enrollment (5 days a week).
 I have only heard of a couple that allow students to come a few days a week.

 Many preschools are located on compounds as that is where most expats live, but there are some out in town and in the DQ, as well as attached to the main international schools.